Paul Merker: Re-arrest

 In the course of the 1952 Slánský show trial in Prague, a new "Hive of conspiracy" was allegedly uncovered, and Paul Merker's name came up.
 On 30 November 1952 he was again arrested and removed to the Stasi detention centre at Hohenschönhausen.
-The Party's central committee published a statement on 20 December 1952, stating that Merker was guilty of having participated, as its leader for East Germany, in the conspiracy recently uncovered in Prague.
+The party's central committee published a statement on 20 December 1952, stating that Merker was guilty of having participated, as its leader for East Germany, in the conspiracy recently uncovered in Prague.
 For the first time, in this context, mention was also made of Merker's "Zionist" attitudes.
 During his Mexican exile in the early 1940s and in subsequent articles in Neues Deutschland he had demanded that compensation be paid for Jewish assets expropriated by the Nazis.
 He had supported the creation of a Jewish state and pleaded for the recognition of Jews as a national minority within Germany.
-Most of these attitudes had been uncontentious for The Party until 1948/49 and the reorientation of Soviet policy on the Middle-East.
+Most of these attitudes had been uncontentious for the party until 1948/49 and the reorientation of Soviet policy on the Middle-East.

 Merker was held in custody for more than two years, pending a trial which finally took place on 29/30 March 1955 before the First Criminal Division of the Supreme Court, and concluded by sentencing the prisoner to eight years, for "Crimes against Article 6 of the constitution German Democratic Republic".
 The court determined that Merker had since 1941/42, or earlier, been an informer or an agent for French Intelligence, and that his subsequent actions had been directed against the continuance of the German Democratic Republic.
 After the end of the Second World War Merker had remained in contact with secret service "agents", recently condemned in Prague at the 1951 Slánský show trial, Otto Katz, Otto Fischl and Bedřich Geminder.
 Other matters which weighed heavily with the court included Merker's close political and personal relationship with Earl Browder, along with his position on the Jewish compensation issue, his attitude regarding Israel, and the close connections he had formed with "Zionist circles" during his time in Mexico.

 Rehabilitation

 Release

 In January 1956, just over six months after receiving his eight-year sentence, Paul Merker was released from custody.
 After being bedridden for two months he had written a letter to President Pieck and to the ZPKK, rejecting the charges under which he had been convicted and demanding public rehabilitation.
-Walter Ulbricht, in his capacity as First Secretary of The Party's Central Committee, replied that the matter of release was one for the party and the state institutions responsible for rehabilitation.
+Walter Ulbricht, in his capacity as First Secretary of The Party's Central Committee, replied that the matter of release was one that should be managed by the party and/or the institutions-of-state responsible for rehabilitation.
 In July 1956, in a secret session, the same judge and the same court which had condemned Merker the previous year now pronounced him free.
 Although he had not served out the eight-year sentence handed down in the early summer of 1955, he had by now been held in custody for more than three years, and he emerged from prison seriously ill.
 He never fully recovered his health.